MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 This setting prevents users from moving their Documents and Desktop folders to any OneDrive account.

 If you enable this setting, users aren't prompted with a window to protect their important folders, and the *Manage backup* command is disabled.
 If the user has already moved their known folders, the files in those folders will remain in OneDrive.
-To redirect the known folders back to the user's device, select "No." This setting does not take effect if you've enabled "KFMOptInWithWizard" or "KFMSilentOptIn."
+To redirect the known folders back to the user's device, select "No." This setting doesn't take effect if you've enabled "KFMOptInWithWizard" or "KFMSilentOptIn".

-If you set this setting's value to 1, it will prevent KFM.
-It you set it to 2, it will redirect previously KFM’d folders back to the user’s device in addition to preventing KFM.
+If you set this setting's value to 1, it will prevent Known Folder Move.
+It you set the value to 2, it will redirect any  folders previously used for Known Folder Move back to the user’s device and stop the setting from running further.

 The example for this setting in the .plist file is:
 <br/> \<key\>KFMBlockOptIn</key\><br/> \<integer\>(1 or 2)</integer\> <br/>